1. Overview

 Pointing out bridges allows our conscious awareness to move into and across these bridges; it allows something new to come.
 It is a highly creative act implicit in the listening, receiving, and 'seeing':

-One set of bridges connects the spaces and qualities of receptive attention cultivated in focusing and prayer with Neale Walsch's suggestions of ways to bring about peace on earth through a form of opening to the "don't know".
+One set of bridges connects the spaces and qualities of receptive attention cultivated in Focusing and prayer with Neale Walsch's suggestions of ways to bring about peace on Earth through a form of opening to the "don't know".

 Here a few suggestions Neale D. Walsch makes in his book "The New Revelations":

-1. I acknowledge that some of my old beliefs about God and about Life are no longer working.
+- I acknowledge that some of my old beliefs about God and about Life are no longer working.

-2. I acknowledge that there is something I do not understand about God and Life, the understanding of which could change everything.
+- I acknowledge that there is something I do not understand about God and Life, the understanding of which could change everything.

-3. I am willing for new understandings of God and Life to now be brought forth, understandings that could produce a new way of life on this planet.
+- I am willing for new understandings of God and Life to now be brought forth, understandings that could produce a new way of life on this planet.

-4. I am willing to explore and examine these new understandings, and, if they align with my inner truth and knowing, to enlarge my belief system to include them.
+- I am willing to explore and examine these new understandings, and, if they align with my inner truth and knowing, to enlarge my belief system to include them.

-5. I am willing to live my life as a demonstration of my beliefs, rather than as denials of them.<<<
+- I am willing to live my life as a demonstration of my beliefs, rather than as denials of them.

 Each is a way of allowing something new to enter.
 (This movement of opening to Something Greater is, of course, also part of the Alcoholics Anonymous prayer, many creative and artistic disciplines, and at the heart of many spiritual practices).

-These bridges increase my respect and communications with many of our 'cousins' - others who are also facilitating and contributing to the creation of beautiful new life in the world in ways that they feel called.
+These bridges increase my respect and communications with many of our 'cousin practices' - others who are also facilitating and contributing to the creation of beautiful new life in the world in ways that they feel called.
+These include those who pray, listen, meditate, and simply 'stop and wait in stillness.'

-These bridges, or connections, are built from the beautiful relationship between loving open attention and the creation of a space into which new life can emerge.
+between loving, open attention and the creation of a space into which new life

 That is the next section.